F1 Betting Strategy– How to Bet on Formula 1

-Just like pitching pounds affect baseball games, and different types of courts affect the performance of tennis players, in Forumula 1, the different racing circuits in F1 affect a driver’s performance.
+Just like pitching pounds affect baseball games, and different types of courts affect the performance of tennis players, in Formula 1, the different racing circuits in F1 affect a driver’s performance.

 You can see this in the historical performance of a particular driver in a particular circuit in F1.
-For example, one driver would having an outstanding performance in a circuit with a lot of hairpin turns which requires a lot of maneuvering but does that necessarily mean he would do well in a circuit that has a lot of high speed straightways?
+For example, one driver would have an outstanding performance in a circuit with a lot of hairpins turns which requires a lot of maneuvering but does that necessarily mean he would do well in a circuit that has a lot of high speed straightways?

 Sure, if a driver is on a hot streak it might seem very reasonable to bet on him.
 But that being said, does it not make more sense to account for other variables just to be a little more confident with regards to your F1 predictions?